You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [02:13]

-And last month, this is my second book, entitled Living by Vow, was published from Wisdom Publications.
-This morning, I'd like to introduce one of the stories I wrote in this book.
+And last month, this is my second book entitled Living by Vow, was published from Wisdom Publication.
+This morning I'd like to introduce one of the stories I wrote in this book.
 The story is about how Shakyamuni became a Bodhisattva.
 This is much before he was born as a Gautama in India.
 Excuse me.
-Because This is interesting and also important and helpful that we are going to study this Genzoe, the chapter of Shobo Genzo, Yoibutsu, Yobutsu.
+This is interesting and also important and helpful that we are going to study this Genzoe.
+The chapter of Shobo Genzo, Yuibutsu, Yobutsu.

 [03:19]

 Only Buddha, only a Buddha together with a Buddha.
-So, what is Buddha?
-And what is Bodhisattva?
-I think as the origin of Mahayana Buddhism, this story is very interesting and helpful to understand our practice, what we are doing actually. is based on my lectures I gave at MZMC, Minnesota Zen Meditation Center, when I was the teacher there, from 1993 to 1996.
+So what is Buddha? and what is Bodhisattva.
+I think as the origin of Mahayana Buddhism, this story is very interesting and helpful to understand our practice, what we are doing actually.
+This book is based on my lectures I gave at MZMC, Minnesota Zen Meditation Center, when I was the teacher there from 1993 to 1996.
 So the lecture was given almost 20 years ago.
 So it took me almost 20 years to make this book.
-But, I talked, while I was at the Zen Center, I talked about the verses and sutras from the sutra book.
+But I talked, while I was at the Zen Center, I talked about the verses and sutras from the sutra book.

 [04:31]

-The sutra book used at the Zen Center.
-The verses, such as Four Bodhisattva Vows, and Birth of Repentance, Birth of Three Refuges, and Robe Chant, and Mail Chant, and Heart Sutra, and Hokyo Zenmai, and Sutra Opening Verse, because those are the most familiar Buddhist literature, actually, for many practitioners practicing at Soto Zen centers.
-But not those verses and sutras.
-Verses are not often explained.
-So I thought it's helpful for the practitioner to talk about those verses.
+the Sutra book used at that Zen Center.
+The verses such as Four Bodhisattva Vows and Verse of Repentance, Verse of Three Refuges, and robe chant, and meal chant, and the heart sutra, and hokkyo zanmai, and sutra opening verse.
+Because those are... most familiar Buddhist literature, actually, for many practitioners practicing at sotosen centers.
+But not those verses and sutras, verses are not often explained.
+So I thought it's helpful for the practitioner to talk about those verses

 [05:35]

 Anyway, all those verses and sutras are about bodhisattva practice based on bodhisattva vow.
 That is my understanding.
 And the origin of bodhisattva vow is from this very old story about Buddha's previous life.
 This story appeared in the introduction of Jataka stories.
-That is a part of Pali Nikaya.
+That is part of Pali Nikaya.
 So this is not from Mahayana text.
 This is from Pali text.
-Of course, the same, very similar story appeared in the Chinese translation also. time I used the Pali version.
+Of course, the same, very similar story appeared in the introduction Chinese translation also, but this time I used the Pali version.
 It says, this story took place countless eons ago, so many years ago.

-There was a person, a young person, whose name was Sumedha.
+There was a person, a young person, whose name was Sumeta.
 And when he was a kid, his parents died.
-So he was an orphan.
-But his family was a very high-class noble family in a certain kingdom.
+So he was an Ohan.
+But his family was a very high-class, noble family in the Asahikin kingdom.
 So after his parents died, someone took care of his family property until he became old enough to inherit the family wealth.
-When he became, I don't know, 18 or 20, or I don't know how old he was, but when he was ready to inherit his family wealth, the person showed how much wealth his family had.
-Said, for seven generations, his ancestors accumulated the wealth.
+When he became, I don't know, 18 or 20, or I don't know how old he was, but when he was ready to inherit his family's wealth, the person showed how much wealth his family had.
+It said for seven generations, his ancestors accumulated the wealth.

 [08:02]

 The family treasure was filled with gold and silver, gems and pearls, and other valuables.
-So he had a lot of wealth to inherit.
-But somehow he didn't want to inherit the wealth.
-But he thought He was still a very young person, but what he thought was, you know, all of his ancestors and parents, you know, worked so hard.
-Maybe not only good kind of work, because, you know, at that time, maybe there were a lot of wars.
-So they had certain difficult situations to accumulate those wealth.
+So he had a lot of wealth to inherit, but somehow he didn't want to inherit it.
+What he thought, he was still a very young person, but what he thought was all of his ancestors and parents worked so hard. maybe not only a good kind of work, because at that time maybe there were a lot of wars, so they had certain difficult situations to accumulate those wealth.
 And when his parents died so young, when he was a kid, that means behind that there must be some sad and painful stories.

 [09:20]

-But anyway, when he saw the family wealth, he thought, you know, all of his ancestors and parents None of them, when they died, they couldn't take even a penny of the wealth.
-So he thought that is not so meaningful to live, you know, to keep the family wealth.
+But anyway, when he saw the family wealth, he thought, you know, all of his ancestors and parents, none of them When they died, they couldn't take even a penny of the wealth.
+So he thought that is not so meaningful to keep the family wealth.
 He wanted to live different ways.
-He told the king of the country that, I want to give this wealth to the poor people.
-And he went into the mountain and became a spiritual practitioner.
+So he told the king of the country that I want to give this wealth to the poor people.
+And he entered the mountain and became a spiritual practitioner.
 At that time, when he left, he thought as follows.

-He saw that a life transmigrating within samsara, the cycle of birth, sickness, aging, and death was suffering, and he wanted to find the path of deliverance, liberation from the suffering of samsara.
-That is a cycle of birth, sickness, aging, and death.
-So this is the same as Shakyamuni Buddha found when he left his palace, his father's palace.
-And he thought, suppose a man, after falling into a heap of filth, heap of filth, that means he becomes dirty, Here's about a distant pond covered with lotuses of five colors.
+He saw that life transmigrating within samsara, the cycle of birth, sickness, aging, and death, was suffering.
+And he wanted to find the path of deliverance, liberation from the suffering of samsara, that is the cycle of birth, sickness, aging, and death.
+So this is the same as Shakyamuni Buddha found when he left his father's palace.
+And he thought, Suppose a man, after falling into a heap of filth, heap of filth, that means he becomes dirty, hears about a distant pond covered with lotuses of five colors, lotus flowers, of course, symbol of Dharma,

-Lotus flowers, of course, symbol of Dharma.
 The man ought to search for the pond.
 We should go to the pond and clean our body.
 If he does not, that's not the pond's fault.
 In the same way, there is a lake.
-Reiki's nirvana, the great deathless nirvana.
-Deathless means beyond or free from the cycle of birth, sickness, aging and death.
-Then, in which to wash of the defilements of my harmful karma.
+That lake is nirvana.
+The great, deathless nirvana.
+This deathless means beyond or free from the cycle of birth, sickness, aging and death.
+In which to wash of the defilements of my harmful karma.
 If I do not seek it, that will not be the lake's fault.
 That is my fault.
-So I should go to the pond, that is nirvana, to clean his harmful karma.
+So I should go to the pond that is Nirvana to clean his harmful karma.

 [12:37]

 Because he was so young, I don't think he himself did harmful karma.
 But probably he thought of his ancestors' karma.
-Probably. probably think he inherited the harmful karma also from his ancestor.
-Anyway, he left the country and started to practice by himself in the big mountains, Himalaya.
-Because he was very capable, eminent person, after for a while he After practice, he attained superhuman knowledge and some supernatural power.
+Probably.
+So he probably thinks he inherited the harmful karma also from his ancestors.
+Anyway, he left the country and started to practice by himself in the deep mountains, Himalaya.
+Because he was a very capable, eminent person, after a while, after practice, he attained superhuman knowledge and some of supernatural power.
 So he became a powerful person, spiritual person.
 But he didn't know about Buddha.

 [13:40]

 But one time, one day, he was flying.
-One of the supernatural powers he attained was he could fly in the sky.
+One of the supernatural powers he obtained was he could fly in the sky.
 So wherever he needed to go, he could fly.
-And when he was flying, he found one town where people were working to fix the street.
+And when he was flying, he found one town. where people were working to fix the street.
 It seems they had a storm or something, and the street was very muddy.
 And also, people were making a decoration of the street, and people seemed so excited.
 It seems like they had a festival.
-So, Sumeda came down and asked, what's happening?
+So Sumedaka came down and asked, what's happening?
 Then the people in the town said, Buddha is coming.
 The people invited the Buddha named Dipankara.

 [14:49]

 So Sumedha was very delighted that Buddha is coming so he could meet with Buddha.
-So he offered his help to fix the road. because the town people knew he had superhuman power.
+So he offered his help to fix the road because the town people knew he had a superhuman power.
 They asked him to fix the street.
-The story said, if he used his magical power, he could fix the road very easily.
-He didn't want to use his magical power for Buddha.
-So he started to fix the road with his own hands.
-Unfortunately, before he completed his work, Buddha and his Sangha monks arrived.
+The story said if he used his magical power, he could fix the Lord very easily, but he didn't want to use his magical power for Buddha.
+So he started to fix the Lord with his own hands.
+Unfortunately, before he completed his work,

-So one part of the street was still very muddy. and Sumedha didn't want Buddha to walk on the muddy road.
-So what he did was, it seems he had long hair and he loosened the hair and he lied down on the muddy road and put his hair on the mud and asked Buddha to walk on his hair.
+Buddha and his sangha monks arrived.
+So one part of the street was still very muddy, and Smedda didn't want Buddha to walk in the muddy road.
+So what he did was, it seems he had long hair. and he loosened the hair and he lie down on the muddy road and put his hair on the mud and asked Buddha to walk on his hair.
 That was his offering.
-So the posture of putting his hair on the ground is a similar posture of making prostration that we do.
-Anyway, at that time, when Buddha was walking on his hair,
+So the posture of putting his hair on the ground is a similar posture of making prostration, what we do.
+Anyway, at that time, when Buddha was walking,

-Somehow, something happened.
-Probably because of Buddha's presence, he had some transformation in his mind.
+on his hair, somehow something happened.
+Because of Buddha's presence, he had some transformation in his mind.
 Until then, he wanted to escape from samsara and wanted to enter nirvana.
 But at the moment he met with Buddha, he changed his mind.
-And the story says, when Sumedha, lying in the mire, looked out He made a vow.
-If I want, I could now enter the Buddhist Sangha to become a monk and, by practicing meditation or studying Dharma, free myself from deluded human desires and become an Arhat
+And the story says, when Sumedha, lying in the mire, looked up at Deepankara Buddha, He made a vow.
+If I want, I could now enter the Buddhist Sangha to become a monk, and by practicing meditation or studying Dharma, free myself from deluded human desires and

-So he thought, if I became Buddha's disciple, he could release from delusions and desires and become Arhat.
+become an arhat.
+So he thought, if I became Buddha's disciple, he could release from delusions and desires and become arhat.
 Then, at death, I would at once again nirvana.
-After he attained Arhat and he died, he entered nirvana. and cease to be reborn.
-So he does need to be born again in samsara.
+After he attained arhat and he died, he entered nirvana. and cease to be reborn.
+So he doesn't need to be born again in samsara.
 So his transmigration will be ceased.
 But he said, but this would be a selfish cause.
 This would be a selfish cause to pursue.
 For thus, I should benefit myself only.
 So he could be released from the suffering of samsara and enter nirvana.

 [19:30]

 But he thought that way of practice is selfish.
 You know, this is from Parinikaya.
-I want to help all beings as Deepankara Buddha is doing now.
-I am determined.
-So he made a vow.
-He was determined.
-I vow to attain what Deepankara Buddha attained and benefit all beings.
+I want to help you. all beings as deepankara buddha is doing now i am determined so he made a vow he was determined i vowed to attain what deepankara buddha attained and benefit all beings.
 So he changed his mind.
 First, originally he wanted to become free from samsara and enter nirvana.
-But when he met with Buddha, he changed his mind.
-That way of practice is selfish to him.
-So he vowed to attain whatever Vipankara Buddha attained.
+But when he And meet with Buddha, he changed his mind.
+That practice is selfish to him.
+So he vowed to attain whatever the Pankara Buddha attained.

 [20:35]